PennLINC/CuBIDS/docs/example.rst

 Validation
 -----------

-The next step in the CuBIDS workflow is to understand what BIDS validation errors may be present (using ``cubids-validate``) as well as the structure, heterogeneity, and metadata errors present in the dataset (using ``cubids-group``).
-Notably, neither of these two programs requires write access to the data, as each simply reads in the contents of the data and creates CSVs that parse the metadata and validation errors present.
-Validation can be accomplished by running the following command:
+The next step in the ``CuBIDS`` workflow is to run BIDS validation to detect potential curation errors using ``cubids-validate``.

 .. code-block:: console

-    $ cubids-validate ~/BIDS_Dataset_Datalad ~/v0 --sequential
+    $ cubids-validate ~/CuBIDS_Test/BIDS_Dataset_DataLad ~/CuBIDS_Test/v0 --sequential

+.. note::  The use of the ``--sequential`` flag forces the validator to treat each participant as its own BIDS dataset.
+This can be helpful for identifying heterogenous elements, but can be slowed down by extremely large datasets.

 This command produces the following CSV: